Post with 3 notes

 In other news, I’m going to play my first Standard FNM ever this week.
 It’s kinda weird that I’ve never played one before, but I don’t really own any decks.
 I usually find myself boring cards for big events, so for FNM I would always just draft.
 This week though, we’re going to jam a sweet burn deck.
 Should be fun :)

-glimmerpost asked: Whoa, hey Gerfeffi, I didn't know this was your blog.
+glimmerpost said: Whoa, hey Gerfeffi, I didn't know this was your blog.

 Haha yeah.
 DO you know me from MTGS?
 I used to have a link in my signature, but I stopped posting often a while back so i got rid of it.
 I always mean to start again, but when I decided to start doing well in school and playing more MTGO, I kinda lost the time to do this.
 I’m sure I’ll get back to it sooner or later though.